What is GS-441524, and Why Isn't It “Legal” (Still)?

 Gilead Sciences is known for its antiviral drugs for treating HIV/AIDS, hepatitis B and C, influenza, and COVID-19.
 Gilead refuses to license the drug for animal use, fearing its similarity to Remdesivir (originally developed to treat Ebola) would interfere with the FDA approval process.

-Chinese companies and others worldwide started manufacturing the GS compound to sell via various avenues **A word of caution: Not all GS are created equal.
-The Help For FIP® advisors can help guide owners to the safest GS available.
-Be cautious of the first attractive websites in a Google search or the unsolicited texts or emails from persuasive scammers.
-A link to multiple brands' laboratory testing results is available upon request.
-These results may include purity, concentration, consistency, and pH (acidity) testing.
+Chinese companies and others worldwide started manufacturing the GS compound. **A word of caution: Not all GS are created equal.
+The Help For FIP® advisors can help guide owners to the safest GS nearby and always encourage your vet’s involvement.
+Be cautious of the attractive websites in a Google search or the persuasive scammers.

-While the media zeroes in on the cost of this life-saving treatment, they neglect to report on this affordability and safety.
-Compared to 2019, the price of GS to the treating cat owner has drastically reduced, making it affordable to most owners.
+While the media zeroes in on the cost of this life-saving treatment, they neglect to report on the actual affordability and safety.
+Compared to 2019 and even 2023, the price of GS to the treating cat owner has drastically reduced, making it affordable to most owners.

 As stated in the first paragraph, as of June 1, 2024, veterinarians can prescribe oral-only GS-441524 compounds (not injectables) under a specific FDA rule.
 While still illegal and unapproved, the FDA allows risk-free prescribing.